 Open and supportive communication with parents (including carers) is fundamental to planning for and meeting the child's toileting needs effectively and sensitively.
 Many parents may feel anxious that their child is not able to use the toilet independently and may have already experienced some difficulties with toilet training and/or experienced negative attitudes from others towards the issue.
-For some children their toileting needs may be relatively short term and related to initial toilet training, whereas others may require a long-term toileting programme.
-Parents will need to feel confident that the setting is able to support their child's toileting needs and is positive about doing so and should be encouraged to be open about and able to discuss any concerns in this area.
+For some children their toileting needs may be relatively short term and related to initial toilet training, whereas others may require a long-term toileting needs and is positive about doing so and should be encouraged to be open about and able to discuss any concerns in this area.